-Recent changes to Section 162(m) in connection with the passage of the Tax Cuts and Jobs Act repealed exceptions to the deductibility limit that were previously available for "qualified performance-based compensation" (including stock option grants, performance-based cash bonuses and performance-based equity awards, such as performance-based restricted stock units) effective for taxable years after December 31, 2017.
-As a result, any compensation paid to certain of our executive officers in excess of \$1 million will be non-deductible unless it qualifies for transition relief afforded by the Tax Cuts and Jobs Act to compensation payable pursuant to certain binding arrangements in effect on November 2, 2017 (including performance-based restricted stock units that were intended to qualify as performance-based compensation for purposes of Section 162(m) that were granted to our executive officers who were "covered employees" within the meaning of Section 162(m)).
-We believe that compensation expense incurred in respect of our stock options and performance-based restricted stock units granted to our executive officers prior to November 2, 2017 will continue to be deductible pursuant to this transition rule.
+Recent changes to Section 162(m) in connection with the passage of the Tax Cuts and Jobs Act repealed exceptions to the deductibility limit that were previously available for "qualified performance-based compensation" (including stock option grants, performance-based cash bonuses and performance-based equity awards, such as PRSUs) effective for taxable years after December 31, 2017.
+As a result, any compensation paid to certain of our executive officers in excess of \$1 million will be non-deductible unless it qualifies for the transition relief afforded by the Tax Cuts and Jobs Act to compensation payable pursuant to certain binding arrangements in effect on November 2, 2017.
+We believe that compensation expense incurred in respect of our PRSUs granted to our executive officers prior to November 2, 2017 will continue to be deductible pursuant to this transition rule.
 However, because of uncertainties in the interpretation and implementation of the changes to Section 162(m) in the Tax Cuts and Jobs Act, including the scope of the transition relief, we can offer no assurance of such deductibility.